 Trains in Myanmar:

 We always find train journeys to be much beautiful.
-It is same no doubt in the case of Myanmar.
+Especially trains in Southeast Asia can be quite unique and a perfect opportunity to get an insight into the local people and culture.
+It is the same no doubt in the case of Myanmar.
 The trains run across beautiful landscapes, but the trains are quite slow.
 It is better to book a First Class ticket on the train as it is going to save a lot of hassles.
-For overnight journeys, ordinary class is not recommended.
+For overnight journeys, an ordinary class is not recommended.
 We had taken the train ride from Bagan to Yangon.
-It was a good 17 hours of train journey.
+It was a good 17 hours of the train journey.
 We had booked in 1st Class.
 While the seats were good and linen and pillows were provided and we got an entire coupe to us, the fan in the compartment did not work.
 So train journeys get a mixed review from us.
 If you love train journeys and the nostalgia of the trains, only then take an overnight train in Myanmar.
 Otherwise, buses are more comfortable and cheaper too.
 You can always take a circular train ride in Yangon if you want to experience Myanmar Railways.

 How to book trains in Myanmar?